State of PE: An Interview with Huron Capital’s Gretchen Perkins

 By: Sean Mooney

-Private equity is a widely misunderstood industry – from the common belief that PE firms snatch up companies just to strip them down and sell them to the lack of awareness about the pivotal role PE plays in the modern economy.
-Gretchen Perkins is a partner who focuses on business development at Huron Capital, and there’s nobody better to correct the mistaken assumptions about her industry and give us a glimpse into how PE works today.
+Private equity is a widely misunderstood industry – from the common belief that Private Equity firms snatch up companies just to strip them down and sell them to the lack of awareness about the pivotal role PE plays in the modern economy.
+Gretchen Perkins is a partner who focuses on business development at Huron Capital, and there’s nobody better to correct the mistaken assumptions about her industry and give us a glimpse into the current state of PE.
 Gretchen was kind enough to answer a few of our questions about the state of her industry, the effects of COVID-19 on her firm, and what she envisions for the future.

 Sean Mooney: Tell me a bit about Huron Capital’s investment focus.